Full spoilers for The Handmaid’s Tale Season 3.

 June begins Season 3 as a woman who could have escaped and chose not to.
 She ends it as the central figure in one of the largest resistance victories against Gilead.
 That transformation is the season’s main arc.

 But the transformation is not purely heroic.
-June becomes more strategic, more forceful, and more willing to use people.
+June becomes more strategic, more forceful, more reckless, and more willing to use people.
 Sometimes that makes her effective.
 Sometimes it makes her dangerous.
 The season keeps returning to the same uneasy idea: June’s cause is righteous, but righteousness does not automatically make every choice clean.

 That is the bridge into Season 4.
 June’s resistance saves children, but it also turns her into a myth.
 Once that happens, the show has to ask whether June can survive being the thing everyone else needs her to be.